Plywoodpirate/slack_notifications/Readme.md

 ### Setup Slack WebHook

-Please follow the [official documentation](slack-webhook) to setup your webhook.
+Please follow the [official documentation][slack-webhook] to setup your webhook.

 Copy the webhook URL, you will need it later.